 What you don't know is the chemistry used to form these polymers.
 We are going to change that by discussing the fundamentals of synthetic polymer chemistry.
+It is a chemistry class, not a materials class.
 No previous course in polymer chemistry is required.
 A knowledge of sophomore organic chemistry is assumed.

 Material in this two-credit course will include basic concepts, synthesis, propagation mechanisms, (limited) kinetics, and characterization techniques.
 The reference for the course is Polymer Chemistry: An Introduction by Malcolm P. Stevens, 3rd Edition, Oxford University Press, 1999.
-We will update this text with new information, but the basic info given in this text is very good.